Australia's oldest Aboriginal newspaper, telling stories from remote Aboriginal lands across the Northern Territory.

 The NLC’s Full Council is the major decision-making body within the organisation.
 Full Council consists of 78 members, as well as five co-opted women’s positions, elected from across the NLC’s seven regions.

 The most important responsibility of the NLC is to consult with traditional landowners and other Aboriginal peoples with an interest in affected land.
 Landowners must give informed consent before any action is taken to affect their lands and seas.

-The NLC currently supports 17 Indigenous ranger groups.
-NLC’s Caring for Country rangers operate across almost 200,000 square kilometres of land owned by Aboriginal peoples in the Land Council's area.
+The NLC’s Caring for Country branch hosts 13 Indigenous ranger groups.
+The groups operate across almost 200,000 square kilometres of land owned by Aboriginal people in the NLC’s region.